Eduardo Saverin Net Worth 2026

 Websitefacebook.com/saverin

-Eduardo Luiz Saverin (/ˈsævərɪn/ SAV-ər-in, Brazilian Portuguese: [eduˈaʁdu luˈis saveˈɾĩ] ; born March 19, 1982)[4] is a Brazilian entrepreneur, angel investor, and philanthrophist[5], known for co-founding Facebook.
+Eduardo Luiz Saverin (/ˈsævərɪn/ SAV-ər-in, Brazilian Portuguese: [eduˈaʁdu luˈis saveˈɾĩ] ; born March 19, 1982)[4] is a Brazilian entrepreneur, angel investor, and philanthropist,[5] known for co-founding Facebook.
 Based in Singapore, he is the co-founder and co-CEO of the venture capital firm B Capital.
-Saverin is the wealthiest Brazilian, with an estimated net worth of US$66.6 billion as of June 2025, according to Forbes, and the 44th richest individual in the world.[6]
-His current net worth reportedly makes him the wealthiest person in Singapore.[7]

 Early life and education

-Eduardo Luiz Saverin was born in São Paulo to a wealthy Jewish-Brazilian family,[8][9][10] which later moved to Rio de Janeiro.
-Saverin's father, Roberto Saverin,[11] was a businessman working in clothing, shipping, energy, and real estate.[12]
+Eduardo Luiz Saverin was born in São Paulo to a wealthy Jewish-Brazilian family,[8][9][10] who later moved to Rio de Janeiro.
+His father, Roberto Saverin,[11] was a businessman working in clothing, shipping, energy, and real estate.[12]
 His mother, Sandra, was a psychologist.
 He has two siblings.[13]
 His Romanian-born grandfather, Eugenio Saverin (born Eugen Saverin), is the founder of Tip Top, a chain of children's clothing shops.[13]
 In 1993, the family immigrated to the US, settling in Miami, Florida.[11]

 Saverin attended Gulliver Preparatory School in Miami.
 He then attended Harvard University, where he was a resident of Eliot House, a member of the Phoenix S.K.
 Club, and president of the Harvard Investment Association.
 While an undergraduate at Harvard, Saverin used his interest in meteorology to predict hurricane patterns and made $300,000 via investment in oil futures.[12][14]
 In 2006, Saverin graduated magna cum laude from Harvard University with a Bachelor of Arts in economics.[15]
 He is a member of the Alpha Epsilon Pi fraternity (Eta Psi chapter of Harvard University).[16]